averissimo/mass-blast/README.md

 - Place fasta files with queries at `db_and_queries/queries` folder.
 - Place blast databases at `db_and_queries/db` folder.
   - Check "How to setup a Blast database for a transcriptome" below for more information on creating a Blast database.
+- Edit user.yml file to change options and BLAST engine to be used.
 - run mass-blast script (either double click it on Windows or as a command in the command line.

 # Install and usage (from source code)